 If you’re a non-resident with $100,000 to deposit, you’re going to target banks in Liechtenstein that have a history of accepting clients with lower deposits.

 As the amount you can deposit and invest with the bank goes up, so does their willingness to accept you.
 For instance, if you’re able to $1m+, you’ll have a wider range of options than $100,000.

-If you want to open a business bank account for a foreign company, then the “best” bank will depend on a few other factors.
+If you want to open a bank account for a foreign company, then the “best” bank will depend on a few other factors.
 These include:

-After you answer these questions, then you can determine which banks are best, which will realistically accept you, and what the fees will look like.
+After you answer these questions, you can determine which banks are best, which will realistically accept you, and what the fees will look like.